owaisiqbal91/fowl-game-engine/README.txt

 omiqbal@ncsu.edu
 knielar@ncsu.edu

+To Run project :

+install node

+run below commands:

+npm install
+node server

+go to:

+localhost:3000/gallery

+Multiplayer-snake:
+Currently 2 players can over network
+1st player to start game will be host and other player user

 Alchemy:
 The rules are fire + water = steam, steam + air = cloud, earth + air = dust
 Adding new rules is extremely easy: adding to the json var in the CombiningSystem